TheRealXG/Calculator/README.md

 2. For a test failure, execute
 	`./testScripts/Test_Calculator.exp 1 + 2 4`
 	This will execute the Calculator but expect 4 instead of 3 and print "Test Fail:" to the screen
-3. To test other operators, sometimes the argument must be escaped:
+3. Test other operators (sometimes the argument must be escaped):
-	`./testScripts/Test_Calculator.exp 3 \- 1 2`
+	`./testScripts/Test_Calculator.exp 3 - 1 2`
 	`./testScripts/Test_Calculator.exp 3 \* 2 6`
 	`./testScripts/Test_Calculator.exp 4 \ 2 2` (Note: Known bug application actually multiplies instead of dividing)